British Rail Classes 371, 381 and 471: Alternative

 The cancellation of the Class 371, 381 and 471 led to an alternative proposal.
 This involved the construction of a new batch of dual voltage units, classed as Class 365 using the existing Class 465 bodyshell, at the same time converting them for long-distance usage.
 A total of 41 units were built, with 25 for the Great Northern routes from Kings Cross and 16 for Kent Coast routes.

-The Class 319 were the primary dual voltage commuter unit operating over the Thameslink route for nearly 30 years, but have been replaced with Class 700 sets, part of the Siemens Desiro City family.
+The Class 319 were the primary dual voltage commuter unit operating over the Thameslink route for nearly 30 years, but have been replaced by Class 700, part of the Siemens Desiro City family.
 Meanwhile, the Electrostar series is utilised over several long-distance routes in the South-East.
 Both the Class 375 and Class 377 Electrostars have dual voltage sub-classes, as does the Class 387 that were temporarily operated by Thameslink while Class 700s were being delivered.
 The Class 365 fleet was used on the Great Northern routes, however was scrapped in the early 2020s.
 The Class 357 is used on LTS services.